Annabelle – Review

 But is it still scary?
 Yes-ish.

-There were two scenes in the movie that I found very frightening.
+There were two scenes in the movie that I found kinda frightening.
 The rest was more unnerving rather than flat out fear.
-But I appreciate you can’t be objective about the scares in films exactly, we all have our own personal fears and some will find it scarier than others.
+It’s all pretty standard.

 The film mixes a few different types of scares, we have the usual demonic “I want your soul” type stuff.
 The mandatory priest and dusty old books that must hold the answers!

 There’s ghostly apparitions and also, perhaps most shockingly of all, real life violence and trauma.
 As previously mentioned the couple and their baby were all likable (even if the parents were a bit twee and perfect).
-The baby, well she was just adorable!
-I’m not even a ‘baby person’ but even I was swept away by her chubby cheeks and smile.
+The baby, well she was just adorable.
+I’m not even a ‘baby person’ but even I thought she was quite sweet.

-There’s not much I can negatively say about Annabelle, I enjoyed it.
+There’s not much I can negatively say about Annabelle, I enjoyed it, probably won’t watch it again for years.
 It could have been scarier but it was good enough.
 The Conjuring was relentless in places, but I felt Annabelle gave the viewer time to recuperate after a major scare.
 The story was also a bit convenient in places, but we could say that about many, many films, especially horrors!

 It wasn’t too long at 99 minutes and all in all it was a pretty decent supernatural film.
 I would recommend Annabelle but I still believe that The Babadook is the 2014 Halloween movie to really shit your pants to.
 (See my trailer review here).